syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/reportlis1.png)

-## PivotGrid and OlapChart
+## PivotGrid and PivotChart

-The [PivotGrid](http://help.syncfusion.com/aspnetmvc/pivotgrid/overview) and [OlapChart](http://help.syncfusion.com/aspnetmvc/olapchart/overview) controls will be rendered with respect to the operations done at axis element builder.
+The [PivotGrid](http://help.syncfusion.com/aspnetmvc/pivotgrid/overview) and [PivotChart](http://help.syncfusion.com/aspnetmvc/pivotchart/overview) controls will be rendered with respect to the operations done at axis element builder.